Home

 Does supermarket fuel cause injector issues?

-From this evidence, we would say there is little chance that supermarket fuels cause increased wear or defects with fuel injection systems.
+However, there is no evidence supporting that supermarket fuels are worse than branded options.
+Therefore, it's unlikely that they cause increased wear or defects in fuel injection systems.

-How do I know if my fuel injectors need to be replaced?
+Signs your fuel injectors need to be replaced

 Can injectors be cleaned without removing them?